-In June 1999, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 137, "Accounting for Derivative Instruments and Hedging Activities-Deferral of the Effective Date of FASB Statement No. 133".
-SFAS No. 137 amends FASB Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities", by deferring the effective date of SFAS No. 133 to fiscal years beginning after June 15, 2000.
+In June 1999, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 137, Accounting for Derivative Instruments and Hedging Activities-Deferral of the Effective Date of FASB Statement No. 133.
+SFAS No. 137 amends SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, by deferring the effective date of SFAS No. 133 to fiscal years beginning after June 15, 2000.
 SFAS No. 133 establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded in the balance sheet as either an asset or liability measured at its fair value.
 SFAS No. 133 requires that changes in the derivative's fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
 The Company adopted SFAS No. 133 on May 1, 2001.
 The Company's objective for utilizing derivative instruments is to reduce its exposure to fluctuations in cash flows due to changes in the variable interest rates under its credit facility and changes in the commodity prices of recycled paper.

-The Company's strategy to hedge against fluctuations in variable interest rates involves entering into interest rate swaps that are specifically designated to existing debt under our credit facility and accounted for as cash flow hedges pursuant to SFAS 133.
-The Company has six interest rate swaps outstanding, expiring at various times between January and April 2003 with a notional amount of \$250 million.
-The Company has evaluated these swaps and believes these instruments qualify for hedge accounting pursuant to SFAS 133.
-Upon adoption of SFAS 133, the Company recorded the fair value of these interest rate swaps as an obligation of \$6.9 million, with the offset (net of taxes of \$2.8 million) recorded as an unrealized loss in other comprehensive income (loss) (see Note 6).
+The Company's strategy to hedge against fluctuations in variable interest rates involves entering into interest rate swaps that are specifically designated to existing interest payments under our credit facility and accounted for as cash flow hedges pursuant to SFAS No. 133.
+The Company has six interest rate swaps outstanding, expiring at various times between January and April 2003 with an aggregate notional amount of \$250 million.
+The Company has evaluated these swaps and believes these instruments qualify for hedge accounting pursuant to SFAS No. 133.
+Upon adoption of SFAS No. 133, the Company recorded the fair value of these interest rate swaps as an obligation of \$6.9 million, with the offset (net of taxes of \$2.8 million) recorded as an unrealized loss in other comprehensive income (loss) (see Note 6).
 Because the relevant terms of the interest rate swaps and the specific debts they have been designated to hedge are not identical, the swaps are not perfectly effective, and could result in ineffectiveness being recorded in earnings.

 Accordingly, the ineffective portion of the hedge was recorded as a cumulative effect of change in accounting principle in the accompanying financial statements.
-The ineffectiveness recorded in earnings for the quarter ended July 31, 2001 was approximately \$420K and is reflected as a reduction in interest expense in the accompanying financial statements.
-The estimated net amount of the existing losses as of July 31, 2001 included in accumulated other comprehensive income expected to be reclassified into earnings as payments are either made or received under the terms of the interest rate swaps within the next 12 months is approximately \$5.3 million, included in current liabilities on the financial statements.
+The ineffectiveness recorded in earnings for the six months ended October 31, 2001 was approximately \$420 and is reflected as a reduction in interest expense in the accompanying financial statements.
+No ineffectiveness was recorded in the quarter ended October 31, 2001 in accordance with the recognition guidance under SFAS No. 133.
+As of October 31, 2001, the fair value of these swaps was an obligation of \$12.6 million, with the offset (net of taxes of \$5.1 million) recorded as an unrealized loss in other comprehensive income (loss).
+The estimated net amount of the existing losses as of October 31, 2001 included in accumulated other comprehensive income expected to be reclassified into earnings as payments are either made or received under the terms of the interest rate swaps within the next 12 months is approximately \$9.4 million.
 The actual amounts reclassified into earnings are dependent on future movements in interest rates.